Institute of Chartered Accountants of Pakistan: 1984 to present

 cost audit on annual basis by a Chartered Accountant or a Cost and Management Accountant.
 It also lays down the requirements for the preparation of financial statements of unlisted companies.
 For listed companies the above Ordinance also made mandatory the National Accounting Standards (NAS) and other standards to be strictly followed while preparing financial statements.

 Keeping in view the convergence, undergone by the major economies of the world such as United States of America, China and Canada, of the International Financial Reporting Standards with respective local GAAP, the demand for IFRS specialists is increasing.
 The Institute of Chartered Accountants of Pakistan (ICAP) has introduced a diploma in IFRS to prepare the candidates to avail such opportunities.

 Presidents

 The following is a list of presidents of the institute:

-Council members and government nominees

-The ICAP Council governs the Institute under the provisions of the Chartered Accountant Ordinance, 1961 and the CA by-laws.
-The Council has a four-year term, and consists of 19 members: 15 members elected by chartered accountants among themselves, and four nominated by the Federal government.
-As of 2022, Council members of the Institute are as follows: